lxc/incus/doc/howto/projects_work.md

 ## Target a project

 Instead of switching to a different project, you can target a specific project when running a command.
-Many LXD commands support the `--project` flag to run an action in a different project.
+Many Incus commands support the `--project` flag to run an action in a different project.

 ```{note}
 You can target only projects that you have permission for.